From veering triangulations to link spaces and back again: Veering triangulations

+\begin{proof}[Proof of \reflem{FiniteInFill}] Let $L$ and $L'$ be the upper and lower landscapes of $C$.
+Note that an in-fill above $C$ leaves $L'$ unchanged.
+Thus we can argue separately for the top and bottom of $C$.

-\begin{proof} We only consider the top of $C$; the argument below is similar.
-Set $C_0 = C$ and $L_0 = L$, the upper landscape of $C$.
-Let $\tau^0$ be the upper track for $L_0$.
-If $\tau^0$ has no sinks then we are done.
-Otherwise, suppose that we have built $C_k$ with upper landscape $L_k$.
-Suppose that $t_k = t$ is any infill tetrahedron attached to $L_k$ from above.
+Set $C_0 = C$.
+Now suppose that we have built from $C_0$ a continent $C_k$ via a finite sequence of in-fills.
+Let $L_k$ be the upper landscape of $C_k$; let $\tau^k$ be the upper track for $L_k$.
+If $\tau^k$ has no sinks we are done; otherwise we build $C_{k+1}$ from $C_k$ by a single in-fill above.

+Suppose that $t_k = t$ is the given in-fill tetrahedron above $L_k$.
 By \reflem{Disk}, the landscape $L_k$ is a triangulated disk.
 Let $\tau^k$ be the upper track for $L_k$; thus $\tau^k$ is a tree, with all leaves on coastal edges.
 The track $\tau^{k+1}$ is obtained from $\tau^k$ by doing a single split.
 See \reffig{UpperGluingAutomaton}.
 This gives a one-to-one correspondence between the track-cusps of $\tau^k$ and those of $\tau^{k+1}$.

-A track-cusp $s$ of $\tau^k$ in the interior of $L_k$ meets some edge $e$; the flows behind $s$ give $e$ a co-orientation in $L_k$.
+A track-cusp $s$ of $\tau^k$ meets some edge $e$ of $L_k$; the flows behind $s$ give $e$ a co-orientation in $L_k$.
 The orientation divides the coastal edges into two collections: those in front of $e$ and those behind.
 When we attach $t_k$, the track-cusp $s$ moves forward to a new track-cusp $s'$ and a new edge $e'$, both in $L_{k+1}$.
 Again, see \reffig{UpperGluingAutomaton}.
-Recall that that $L_{k+1}$ and $L_k$ have the same coastal edges.
+Recall that $L_{k+1}$ and $L_k$ have the same coastal edges.
 Now, at least one coastal edge goes from being in front of $e$ to being behind $e'$, and none move forward.
 Any such sequence $s, s', s'', \ldots$ of track-cusps eventually reaches the coast or otherwise halts.

 Let $n = |L_0|$ be the number of triangles in $L_0$, and thus in $L_k$.
 Thus any sequence of track-cusps $s, s', s'', \ldots$ as above has length at most $n - 1$.
 Also, the number of track-cusps of $\tau^0$ equals $n$.
 Thus after adding at most $n(n-1)/2$ in-fill tetrahedra we arrive at an upper track $\tau^k$ without sinks. \end{proof}